mdvanes/mdworld-jackson/content/posts/2019-05-02-apollo-client-in-practice.md

 re-rendered quite often, this approach is quite intensive on resources.

 Besides that, the application had obvious state synchronization problems.
 When moving between views it was not maintaining the same state of selected rows.
-Even though Redux is used to store application state and communicate it between components, it is not used consistently.
-There are still plenty of React class components that store some parts of the state locally.
+Even though Redux was used to store application state and communicate it between components, it was not used consistently.
+There were still plenty of React class components that stored some parts of the state locally.

-To summarize, there are two issues that need to be solved:
+To summarize, there were two issues that needed to be solved:

 1. Reduce re-rendering to improve performance
 2. Centralize application state to avoid losing the state when switching view

-Since both issues are caused by (a lack of) architecture, we redesigned the structure of the application.
+Since both issues were caused by (a lack of) architecture, we redesigned the structure of the application.
 The original implementation used:

 * [Apollo Client](https://www.apollographql.com) as a GraphQL client
 * [Axios](https://github.com/axios/axios) as an HTTP client for REST endpoints